 For the purpose of the Company's capital management, capital includes issued capital and other equity reserves.
 The primary objective of the Company's Capital Management is to maximize shareholders value.
-The Company manages its capital structure and makes adjustments in the light of changes in economic environment and the requirements of the financial covenants.
+The Company manages its capital structure and makes adjustments in the light of changes in economic environment.